DishengLL/smaller-granularity-feature-alignment-via-CLIP/readme.md

-# Smaller granularity feature alignment via CLIP
+# Fine-grained feature alignment via CLIP

 ### General
 **a feature representation task.**

-currently using Classification task as an ultility task, aiming to build a general disease detecter via chest x-ray.
+currently using the Classification task as a utility task, aiming to build a general disease detecter via chest x-ray.

-**this project trys to explore the data cooperation between multimodal data -- text and image**, and then improve AI downstream task.
+**This project tries to explore the data cooperation between multimodal data -- text and image**, and then improve AI downstream task.

 ### Model
 <img src=".\imgs\structure.png" style="zoom:50%;"></img>